Toronto Police Service: Aircraft

-An unmarked Cessna 206 H (C-FZRR) was registered with the Toronto Police Service and been used for undisclosed surveillance work.
+An unmarked Cessna 206 H (C-FZRR) was registered with the Toronto Police Service and has been used for undisclosed surveillance work.
 The plane has been alleged to have been used during the Rob Ford substance abuse scandal.
 C-FZRR was sold in 2015 to Sky Photo Techniques.
 Air (helicopter) support is provided by York Regional Police through a mutual support agreement.